The best Christmas markets in Europe for 2025

 Ljubljana

-Ice dragons may not feel as Christmassy as Rudolf, but add a multitude of fairylights and spice-scented market stalls to historic Ljubljana ‘s winding streets and the city’s fiery emblem looks more warm and fuzzy.
-That’s not the only fun from tradition here — take a closer look at those lights and you’ll notice DNA propellers, solar systems and other science-themed constellations.
-They’re the work of artist Zmago Modic, and have become such an integral part of the Xmas experience, you can take a guided tour of them.
+Ice dragons may not feel as Christmassy as Rudolf, but add a multitude of fairy lights and spice-scented market stalls to historic Ljubljana‘s winding streets and the city’s fiery emblem looks more warm and fuzzy.
+That’s not the only fun that comes from tradition here: take a guided tour of those lights and you’ll notice DNA propellers, solar systems and other science-themed constellations (especially on Slovenska Street), which celebrate wider aspects of life.
+They’re the work of artist Zmago Modic, and have become such an integral part of the city’s festive experience.

-Stocking fillers wares by up-and-coming Slovenian designers, warming sausages and apple dumplings, and potent local spirits.
-On December 5 Santa stops into town, followed by the Krampus-like demons to keep naughty children in check.
+Stocking fillers Wares by up-and-coming Slovenian designers, warming sausages and apple dumplings, and potent local spirits.
+Santa also stops into town, followed by Krampus-like demons to keep naughty children in check.

 To wrap up your festive escape, book a boutique city break in Europe